We will not be holding meetings for the CS11 C++ track. All necessary course material is available below.

 You cannot abuse the resubmission policy to avoid late penalties!
 If you turn in a substantially incomplete assignment before the due-date, it will not be counted; the first completed submission will dictate the date of submission.

-All of your grades for the term are available on the csman website.
+All of your grades for the term will be made available on codePost.io.

 General discussion about assignments is encouraged, but you must write all of your own code.
 Some assignments build on source-files that I will give you, but other than that, all other files that you work with and/or submit should be entirely your own work.

 High-level discussions of implementations (e.g. drawing diagrams of data-structures, or pseudocode sketches of algorithms) are acceptable, but verbatim or near-verbatim copying of implementations is unacceptable, and will be considered an Honor Code violation.